 With points decided by the smallest of margins, and the constant pressure of trying to judge how aggressively to attack, the mental strain is huge.
 Tennis has regularly been deemed an endurance sport by professionals, who advice training for tennis as you would train for any endurance sport.
 This requires developing muscular endurance, cardiovascular stamina and mental persistence.

 Mental endurance is important throughout life, whether when revising for long exam periods or applying for jobs.
 Endurance comes in many forms that aren’t all fitness related.
 The lesson is to work hard and train yourself so that you can endure the tougher times.
 This will allow you to enjoy the great times that follow as a result.

 Football for teamwork

 Teamwork is a key part of any team sport, and this is something that will develop simply by being part of a team.
-Football is, however, a sport that requires a strong team which in turn creates true comradery between team mates.
+Football is, however, a sport that requires a strong team which in turn creates true camaraderie between team mates.

 Football requires a team of 11 players to organise themselves, follow instructions and use their players to the best advantage.
-Not only does this take great communication to ensure everyone is understands the team goals, but it is also essential for players to know their role within the team.
+Not only does this take great communication to ensure everyone understands the team goals, but it is also essential for players to know their role within the team.
 Football is a great way for children to start understanding team roles.
 If players do not play as a team, they will get fatigued and be ineffective.
 A tip that footballers are taught early on in school is that a ball travels faster than a player.
-The way to win is the use the team mates as the ball to outplay opponents.
+The way to win is the use the teammates as the ball to outplay opponents.